t-900-a/fider-monero-bot/policy/scope.md

 ## Bounty scope

-If a bounty has the attributes of a [Monero CCS](https://ccs.getmonero.org/how-to-ccs/), including milestones, targeted to specific person or persons who will work the bounty, or specify a particular required funding threshold.
-The bounty will be rejected and the user who created the bounty will be referred to the CCS.
+If a bounty has the attributes of a [Monero CCS](https://ccs.getmonero.org/how-to-ccs/), including milestones, targeted to specific person or persons who will work the bounty, or specify a particular required funding threshold; the bounty will be rejected and the user who created the bounty will be referred to the CCS.

 ### In-Scope
   * Github Issues in Monero related repositories